This post was updated on January 14, 2021, to reflect current trends and information.

 As you can see, both EDI and B2B eCommerce help to automate the ordering process and improve efficiencies across the business.
 And more often than not, one strategy is not necessarily better than the other.

-However, in today’s digital age, more and more companies who have historically had an EDI-focused strategy are launching a B2B eCommerce channel as well.
+However, in today’s digital age, companies who have historically had an EDI-focused strategy are realizing the advantages of B2B eCommerce channels to support the revenue and customer growth required.

 “As part of our redesign within our North American structure, [Kellogg is] making an investment in eCommerce capability to really strengthen not only our ability to call on and serve omnichannel players but also pure-play as well as B2B.
 In B2B, in particular, we think there’s a huge opportunity for growth.
 We already have a pretty significant business there today, but there’s a big opportunity for us to continue to accelerate.” –Chris Hood, President of Kellogg North America